stefanprodan/stefanprodan/_posts/2016-09-22-continuous-integration-with-jenkins-and-disposable-containers.markdown

 ```

 The above pipeline shows how you can run three different build environments (aspnetcore, nodejs and golang) without installing any dependency on your build server.
-At each stage, Jenkins pulls the specified build environment, runs the build tools then it disposes the containers.
+At each stage, Jenkins pulls the specified build environment, runs the build tools, then disposes the containers.
 The build artifacts are persisted on the Jenkins workspace so you can use them in other stages of your CD workflow.

 The Dockerfile is available on GitHub at [stefanprodan/jenkins](https://github.com/stefanprodan/jenkins).
 Contributions are more than welcome!